atulya-kairati/blindking/README.md

 This is a webpage for a story called The Blind King by Manus Chaubey (Atulya Kairati).

-The story is an allegorical exploration of suffering and its infliction through any iterative process of creation (Evolution, birth, even art etc).
+The story is an allegorical exploration of... well I'll let you decide.

 #### Licensing